surekha-verma/golang-study-circle/interfaces/README.md

 ### Array of empty Interfaces

-Map with string type keys and interface{} for values
+Map with string type keys and interface{} for values.
+It's a little different than expected behavior.
+In reality, this doesn’t come up very often, because []interface{} turns out to be less useful than you would initially expect

 ```console
 package main